10kalden/Convert-PDF-to-Word-Document/README.md

-This Python script is designed to interface with Microsoft applications using the win32com.client library, leveraging its COM interface.
-The script accomplishes two primary tasks:
+This tool is designed to interface with Microsoft applications using the win32com.client library, leveraging its COM interface.
+This tool accomplishes two primary tasks:

 Slide Extraction as Images: It reads a PowerPoint (PPTX) file and saves each slide as an image (PNG format).
 This is achieved by utilizing the win32com.client to control Microsoft PowerPoint and exporting each slide as a separate image file.